MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Microsoft Edge provides the site with a location using your device's location services when they're turned on.
 For more information about how to enable location services on Windows, see [Windows location service and privacy](https://support.microsoft.com/help/4468240).
 If your device's location services are turned off, Microsoft Edge tries to estimate your location by sending local network information (which might contain nearby Wi-Fi access point information and your device's IP address) to a Microsoft service.

-When the site you are on has access to your location, Microsoft Edge shows a location icon in the address bar.
+When the site you are on has access to your location, Microsoft Edge shows a location icon in the Address bar.
 You can select this icon to get more information and to manage the location access permissions for this site.

 ![Location](./index-images/geolocation2.png)